 - Drag to position on the canvas

-- Choose Save as Draft to save your draft
+- Choose Save as Draft to keep working on the layout later

 - When ready, select Publish to make the seat map available for use